Home > Travel information > Travel for animals > PetSafe frequently asked questions

 - What type of kennel should I use?

-The kennel must be sturdy, properly ventilated and large enough for the animal to freely sit and stand with its head erect, turn around and lie down in a normal posture.
+The kennel must be sturdy, properly ventilated and large enough for the animal to freely sit and stand with its head erect, turn around and lie down in a normal position.
 To prevent accidental injury, no part of the animal's body can protrude through any openings in the kennel.
 For this reason, kennels made exclusively from wire are not accepted.
 Please go to the Kennels section of our website for more information.

 - What can I include in my pet's kennel?